List of gaps in Interstate Highways: Interstate 99

-I-99 currently has two sections: one from the Pennsylvania Turnpike to just south of I-80, concurrent with US 220, and one from the Pennsylvania–New York state line north to I-86 in Corning, New York, concurrent with US 15.
-Much of the intervening route, including the entire US 15 section between I-180 in Williamsport and the New York state line, has been constructed to freeway standards but as of yet is not signed as part of I-99.
+As of 2023, I-99 has two sections: one from the Pennsylvania Turnpike in Bedford, Pennsylvania, to I-80 near Bellefonte, Pennsylvania, concurrent with US 220; and one from the Pennsylvania–New York state line north to I-86 in Corning, New York, concurrent with US 15.
+Much of the intervening route, including the entire US 15 section between I-180 in Williamsport, Pennsylvania, and the New York state line, has been constructed to freeway standards but as of yet is not signed as part of I-99.

-The signing of the intervening route as I-99 will be completed when the route is upgraded to Interstate standards, connecting the two segments of I-99.
+Interstate 695

+When the Francis Scott Key Bridge in Baltimore, Maryland, collapsed in March 2024, a segment of I-695 would physically disappear for some time as a consequence of the bridge collapse.
+At the time of the collapse, the section of highway was legally Maryland Route 695, but this section was redesignated as I-695 by the American Association of State Highway and Transportation Officials in April 2024.

 Freeway gaps

 Freeway gaps occur where the Interstate is signed as a continuous route, but part, if not all of it, is not up to freeway standards.
 This includes drawbridges where traffic on the Interstate can be stopped for vessels.
 This does not include facilities such as tollbooths, toll plazas, agricultural inspection stations, or border stations.